najjark/CLIP_Seed_Classifier/README.md

 The textual descriptions that CLIP will use for training are inside the 'config.py' file, changing these affects how the model learns the features

-You can also change more of the training parameters like the number of epochs and learning rate from the 'config.py' file.
+We can also change more learning parameters from inside this file like the number of epochs or the learning rate of the model.